JoHof/stacl/README.md

 # stacl
 A consensus clustering algorithm based on stabiliy criteria.
 The current implementation uses k-means as backend clustering algorithm, howerver alternative clustering algorithms could be used.
 The number of clusters is estimated automatically.
+The algorithm aims to identify the smallest stable clusters in the dataset.

 ## Getting Started